 Visit for example the Dominicanenkerk, a church that was turned into a bookstore!

 Next to that, some main sights can be found in het Vrijthof, Onze Lieve Vrouwen basiliek, Sint-Servaas basiliek.

 Two nice bars/restaurants we discovered during our trip were Tapijn en Brandweerkantine.
-They are a little but further out of the city center, but it is possible to walk to them.
+They are a little bit further out of the city centre, but it is possible to walk to them.
 Otherwise, public transport is your friend!